xorbitsai/inference/doc/source/models/model_abilities/audio.rst

 When the LM is loaded, ``thinking=false`` disables audio-code reasoning by default.
 An explicitly enabled ``use_cot_caption``, ``use_cot_language``, or ``use_cot_metas`` still uses the LM for that planning step.
 MP3, AAC, and Opus output require a working FFmpeg installation.
+OGG output is generated as WAV and then encoded as OGG/Vorbis with libsndfile.

 Raw REST requests encode ``kwargs`` as a JSON string.
 The Xinference sync and async clients accept these names through their existing ``**kwargs`` argument.